Vincent-Millane/cname-cloaking/README.md

 Clicking on the _‘Add to denied domains’_ button will add the regexes to Gravity's sqlite3 database in a few seconds.
 You will notice that the red icon to the right of "Domains" has increased accordingly.

+Pihole remains the ideal solution for protecting **all the devices in your home** as soon as you can specify a DNS server on your private network.

+Pihole even protects you outside your home if you use a VPN that connects you to your web router.

 ### Tips

 - In my observations, I have found that it is risky to use Android applications that have hard-coded calls to trackers, bugs and advertising agencies.
 I assume the same applies to iPhones, but I don't have any to verify this.